- 2 large eggs, lightly beaten

 - 1/2 teaspoon dried oregano

 - In a large bowl, combine the first seven ingredients.
 Stir in the crackers, walnuts and cheese.
 Coat hands with cooking spray; shape mixture into 1-in. balls.
-Place in a 13-in. x 9-in. baking dish coated with cooking spray.
+Place in a 13x9-in. baking dish coated with cooking spray.

 - In a small saucepan, combine sauce ingredients.
 Bring to a boil.
-Pour over walnuts balls.
+Pour over walnut balls.
 Bake, uncovered, at 350° for 25 minutes or until a meat thermometer reads 160°.
 Yield: 8 servings.

 "OMG!
 These were so awesome!
 I brought them to a Super Bowl party and everyone loved them, and all were meat eaters!
 Even my pickiest friends went back for seconds.
 The texture and look is so much like meatballs, I almost fooled myself!
 You would never know this was vegetarian or light....so delicious and easy to make.
 A must do!!"